Jason22web/IMADAssignmentOne/README.md

 😒 **Github**
 i used github actions to automate my android builds, ensuring the code complies correctly on every push to the master branch

+🎀🎟️**Note on CI**

+The CI pipeline:

+- Checks out the code
+- Sets up JDK 17
+- Builds the project using Gradle

+This ensures that every update to the repository is tested automatically.

 <img width="638" height="1101" alt="Screenshot 2026-03-30 010538" src="https://github.com/user-attachments/assets/03cca1d2-0082-4894-9bb2-f48c2b5c39ce" />